On this page

 A: If the provider has requested and received a verification in compliance with 28 Texas Administrative Code §19.1719, the carrier is liable for payment unless the services were not performed or there has been material misrepresentation.

-Q: I requested a verification from a payer for a procedure and the carrier responded with a verification related to a specific CPT code.
-However, when I submitted the claim, the payer bundled the verified code into another code that was billed and denied the verified code as incidental.
+Q: I requested a verification from an MCC for a procedure and the carrier responded with a verification related to a specific CPT code.
+However, when I submitted the claim, the MCC bundled the verified code into another code that was billed and denied the verified code as incidental.
 Can they do this?

 A: Yes.
 Processing a verified claim includes the opportunity to apply the provider contract, but not the insurance contract, to the claim.
 The provider contract, with its associated bundling edits and logic, should continue to be applicable as the parties have agreed that the document represents how the provider will be paid.